Steps to Building a Residential Playground

 - Installation

-- If needed, level your area to prepare for your playset
+- If needed, level your area to prepare for your playset.

-- Install your playset with appropriate anchoring to ensure it stays in place
+- Install your playset with appropriate anchoring to ensure it stays in place.

-- Save the manufacturer instructions so that you can order a replacement part if needed
+- Save the manufacturer instructions so that you can order a replacement part if needed.

-- Install high-quality landscape fabric in between the soil and your surface material of choice to prevent weed growth
+- Install high-quality landscape fabric in between the soil and your surface material of choice to prevent weed growth.

-- Borders are essential in containing loose fill material
+- Borders are essential in containing loose fill material and they create a finished look.

 A residential playground project is successful with a clear plan for scouting out the play area, choosing the playset, and selecting a non-toxic surface.
 Kids can enjoy safe play on their home playground, and families can appreciate a good-looking backyard.